 - Can’t control the pH level

-- Smaller negative ORP than a premium water ionizer
+- Less negative ORP than a premium water ionizer

 - Takes hours to filter the water